ycandau/y.setcalc/README.md

 ### Visual Studio

 See the Visual Studio project and solution in [build/win-vs/](build/win-vs/).
-The Max SDK should be placed in the same parent folder as the repository:
+The Max SDK should be placed in the same parent folder as the repository, and its folder renamed to `max-sdk`:

 ```
 Packages ──┬── max-sdk